Evaluating Security Properties in the Execution of Quantum Circuits: Overview of the Approach

 \subsection{Quantum Circuit Cutting Security Enhancements}

-Plain Quantum Circuit Cutting may offer, as discussed above, some security guarantees concerning integrity and confidentiality.
-However, to meet our goals, several additional security countermeasures have been added to make cutting more resilient against the threat model.
+Although plain Quantum Circuit Cutting provides a baseline level of data segregation (as no single \ac{QPU} possesses all the circuit information), it remains vulnerable to the sophisticated adversaries defined in our threat model.
+To address this, we propose a methodology that layers additional active countermeasures on top of the standard cutting procedure.

-The countermeasures defined below stem from intuitive considerations.
-In Section \ref{sec:exps}, they will be evaluated with a quantitative methodology to experimentally determine local maxima with respect to integrity and confidentiality resilience.
-Our evaluation framework could also be used by system designers to explore secure architecture alternatives.
+The countermeasures defined below come from intuitive considerations.
+In Section~\ref{sec:exps}, they will be evaluated with a quantitative methodology to experimentally determine local maxima with respect to integrity and confidentiality resilience.